tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **The Double Edge:**
   - Oil executive’s knowledge about his industry ≠ consumer knowledge about brands.
 What do you possibly know that other people don’t know a lot better?
 If nothing, then your edge is = 0.
-  - Professional’s edge is useful in knowing when and when not to buy companies that have been around a while, especially Cyclicals.
+  - Professional’s edge is useful in knowing when and when not to buy companies that have been around for a while, especially Cyclicals.
-  - On top of the professional’s edge is the consumer edge.
-This is helpful in picking out the winners from the newer and smaller fast growing companies, especially in retail.
+  - On top of the professional’s edge is the consumer's edge.
+This helps pick out the winners from the newer and smaller fast-growing companies, especially in retail.

-- True contrarian isn’t the one who takes the opposite view of a popular hot issue.
+- True contrarian does not take the opposite view of a popular hot issue.
 The true contrarian waits for things to cool down & buys stocks that nobody cares about, especially those that make Wall Street yawn.

-- Penultimate Preparedness: no matter how we arrive at the latest conclusion, we always seem to be preparing ourselves for the last thing that happened, vs, what’s going to happen next.
+- Penultimate Preparedness: no matter how we arrive at the latest conclusion, we always seem to be preparing ourselves for the last thing that happened vs what’s going to happen next.
 This extrapolation is our way of making up for the fact that we didn’t see the last thing coming along in the first place.

-- Drumbeat Effect – a particularly ominous message is repeated over and over until it’s impossible to get away from it.
-Friends, relatives, brokers etc whisper in your ears.
-You might get the “congratulations, don’t be greedy” message, on a particular stock.
+- Drumbeat Effect – a particularly ominous message is repeated repeatedly until it’s impossible to get away from it.
+Friends, relatives, brokers etc., whisper in your ears.
+You might get the “congratulations, don’t be greedy” message on a particular stock.
 Most of the drumbeat messages revolve around macroeconomic or political issues.

 - Biggest trouble with stock market advice is that good or bad, it stocks to your brain.
-Every single dumb idea you hear about stocks, will get into your brain.
+Every dumb idea you hear about stocks will get into your brain.
 You can’t get it out of your head, and someday, sometime, you’ll find yourself reacting to it.

 - A stock doesn’t know that you own it.
-When Lynch ran Magellan, the market had 9 declines of >10% in 13 years.
-He had a perfect record, all 9 times, his fund went down.
-He didn’t spend any time predicting the economy, or the stock market – he spent all his time looking at companies.
+When Lynch ran Magellan, the market had nine declines of >10% in 13 years.
+He had a perfect record.
+All nine times, his fund went down.
+He didn’t spend time predicting the economy or the stock market – he spent all his time looking at companies.

 - ‘Playing the Market’ has done more damage to investing than anyone can imagine.

-- If you said you were an investment manager, people would just move onto the next topic.
+- If you said you were an investment manager, people would move on to the next topic.
 That was sort of the attitude in the ’60s and ’70s.
 As the market started to heat up, you’d say you were an investor, “That’s interesting.
 Are there any stocks you’re buying?”
-Then people would listen not avidly, but think about it.
-But then as the ’80s piled on, they started writing things down.
-So people would really take an interest, “What do you like?”
+Then people would listen not avidly but think about it.
+But then, as the ’80s piled on, they started writing things down.
+So people would take an interest, “What do you like?”
-And then it turned & the final page of the chapter would be you’d be at a party and everybody would be talking about stocks, & then people would recommend stocks.
-And not only that, but the stocks would go up over the next 3 months.
+And then it turned & the final page of the chapter would be you’d be at a party, and everybody would be talking about stocks, & then people would recommend stocks.
+And not only that, but the stocks would go up over the next three months.
 So you’ve done the full cycle of speculation that people hate stocks; don’t want to hear anything about them; now they’re buying everything; & cabbies are giving stock tips.
-That was the cycle going through from the ’60s & early ’70s all the way to 1987.
+That was the cycle going through from the ’60s & early ’70s to 1987.

 - Gold is about sentiment & psychology, much more so than any other commodity.